 “This single-malt Scotch whisky from Islay is made up of different vintages from the 1990s and is finished in Japanese Mizunara oak—the first time that Mizunara casks have been exported from Japan.
 The Mizunara lends a very unique aroma and flavor profile of cedar wood, mango and honey notes.
 There’s a special tingling sensation on the palate from the spice and smoke that I just cannot get over.
 Absolutely amazing!”—Logan E. Rushing, head bartender and whiskey curator for The Stanley Hotel in Estes Park, Colo.

-“For the dad who wants the peatiest of peaty whiskys, this Octomore is intense and bottled at cask-strength, at 63 percent ABV.”—Bill Thomas, owner or Jack Rose Dining Saloon in Washington, D.C.
+“For the person who wants the peatiest of peaty whiskys, this Octomore is intense and bottled at cask-strength, at 63 percent ABV.”—Bill Thomas, owner or Jack Rose Dining Saloon in Washington, D.C.

 “One of my all-time favorite whiskies and the first six-cask-finished single malt.”—Mike Raymond, co-founder at Reserve 101 in Houston